 Which Point of View Will You Choose?

-Whatever your reason, it’s important to understand the conventions that come with your chosen POV.
+Whatever drives your decision, make sure you understand the strengths and limitations that come with your chosen POV.
 Read books that use it well.
-Pay attention to how those authors handle narration, reveal character thoughts, and shift between scenes.
+Study how those authors handle narration, reveal character thoughts, and transition between scenes.
+Seeing real point of view examples in action can teach you more than rules ever will.